 - Get help.
 Talk to people who are experts in relationship violence.

-Remember, controlling or violent relationships usually get worse over time.
 If your partner might be controlling or abusive, it’s better to get help now than to wait.
+Controlling or violent relationships usually get worse over time.

 What is relationship violence?

 When many people think about relationship violence, they think about physical violence, like hitting or pushing.
 But people can use other methods to control their partners, like threats or insults.

 Relationship violence can include:

 - Physical violence, like pushing, hitting, or throwing things

 - Sexual violence, like forcing or trying to force someone to do something sexual

 - Threats of physical or sexual violence, which may include threatening to hurt another person or a pet

-- Emotional abuse, like embarrassing the other partner or keeping that person away from family and friends
+- Emotional abuse, like embarrassing a partner or keeping that person away from family and friends

-If you feel controlled by or afraid of your partner – even if you haven’t been hurt physically – trust your gut.
+If you feel controlled by or afraid of your partner – even if you haven’t been hurt physically – trust yourself.
 There are people who can help you figure out what to do next.